-Help Menu toggles whether to show the Help menu on the main menu bar:
+The Help Menu enables you to show or hide the Help menu on the main menu bar:

-Set this toggle to ON to upload a custom favicon.
+Toggle this switch on to upload a custom favicon.
 Looker displays the favicon in browser tabs and windows:

 Custom Document Title

-Set this toggle to ON to enter a custom document title.
+Toggle this switch on to enter a custom document title.
 Looker displays the document title in the browser tabs and windows:

 The document title usually shows a user’s location within the Looker application, but Looker will display the custom document title when there is not an available specific document title.